apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

+When working with S3Guard-managed buckets from EC2 VMs running in AWS
+infrastructure, using a local DynamoDB region ensures the lowest latency
+and highest reliability, as well as avoiding all long-haul network charges.
+The S3Guard tables, and indeed, the S3 buckets, should all be in the same
+region as the VMs.

+### 6. Optional: Create your Table

 Next, you can choose whether or not the table will be automatically created
 (if it doesn't already exist).
-If we want this feature, we can set the
+If you want this feature, set the
-following parameter to true.
+`fs.s3a.s3guard.ddb.table.create` option to `true`.

 ```xml
 <property>